 If, after the semester of academic warning the student's cumulative GPA remains below the required standard, the student will then be placed on academic probation for the following semester.
 Students on academic probation may continue on probation if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.
 However, students who are on probation will be placed on academic suspension for one semester (exclusive of the summer term) if they do not maintain a semester GPA of at least 2.0.
-The status of academic probation will be changed to good academic standing when students have achieved the minimum acceptable GPA.
+The status of academic probation will be changed to good academic standing when students have achieved the minimum acceptable cumulative GPA.

 Students who are readmitted after academic suspension must maintain at least a semester GPA of 2.0 to be eligible to register for the next semester.
 Students who return from suspension, but do not maintain a semester GPA of 2.0 will be placed on academic dismissal for three semesters (exclusive of the summer term).
-Students who are dismissed must petition the Vice President for Academic Affairs to apply for readmission.
-In the letter of petition, students should state reasons they believe that they will show academic improvement if they are allowed to be readmitted.
-The Vice President for Academic Affairs will refer letters of petition to the Academic Progress Committee for its review and recommendation.

-Students who are on probation or who are returning from suspension or dismissal are required to meet with the Coordinator of Academic Advisement for assistance with a plan for improving their academic performance.
+Students who are dismissed must petition the Vice President for Academic Affairs to apply for readmission within twenty (20) business days from the official last day of the semester for which the student was dismissed.
+In the letter of petition, students should state additional justification they believe that they will show academic improvement if they are allowed to be readmitted.
+The VPAA will review the student's academic transcript and supporting documentation before rendering a decision.
+The Vice President for Academic Affairs may refer letters of petition to the Academic Progress Committee for its review and recommendation.
+Students who are on probation or who are returning from academic suspension or dismissal are required to meet with the Director of the Center for Academic Advising & Success for assistance with a plan for improving their academic performance.
 These students may be required to take a reduced course load.